open-amt-cloud-toolkit/docs/docs/Docker/dockerLocal.md

 2. In a text editor or IDE of choice, open the new `.env` file to edit.

-3. Update the following 7 fields.
+3. Update the following fields for configuring the MPS and Sample Web UI.
 Save and keep track of the values you choose.

     | Field Name | Required | Usage |
     | -------------          | ------------------ | ------------ |